keenanhallas/odin-landing-page/README.md

 The intention here is to put to use all of the fundamental aspects of HTML & CSS that have been covered so far in the Odin Project Foundations Course.
 Starting out, I see the key areas of focus being:

-    - Building a page from the ground up, using a blank repo, to simulate a more "real-world" working environment ✔️
-    - Practicing how to break down a design doc into smaller chunks that can be created one by one without being overwhelming ✔️
+    [x] Building a page from the ground up, using a blank repo, to simulate a more "real-world" working environment [x] Practicing how to break down a design doc into smaller chunks that can be created one by one without being overwhelming
-    - Starting to develop a workflow working with both HTML & CSS - moving from structure first into styling ✔️
-    - Practicing using Google when I encounter something that hasn't been touched yet in the course material ✔️
-    - Using normal flow or Flexbox at different levels of the element tree, depending on which is most appropriate ✔️
-    - Starting to identify common design patterns used in various components that may be repeated across many different sites ✔️
+    [x] Starting to develop a workflow working with both HTML & CSS - moving from structure first into styling [x] Practicing using Google when I encounter something that hasn't been touched yet in the course material [x] Using normal flow or Flexbox at different levels of the element tree, depending on which is most appropriate [x] Starting to identify common design patterns used in various components that may be repeated across many different sites
-    - Solidifying my knowledge of basic HTML & CSS before moving on to the start of the JS content and the rest of the Odin Project curriculum ✔️
+    [x] Solidifying my knowledge of basic HTML & CSS before moving on to the start of the JS content and the rest of the Odin Project curriculum

 ## After-thoughts